jup-ag/space-station/docs/2-apis/9-troubleshooting.md

 * `dynamicComputeUnitLimit` on `/swap`: By default, the Jupiter API assumes that each swap will take up 1.4m compute unit.
 By setting this to `true`, it will adjust the compute unit to be dynamic.
 We run a simulation to estimate the compute units the swap will take then we add an extra 40% margin.
 By having lower compute units used, we can set a higher priority fee and it will help to get transaction through since now you are bidding on with higher priority fee.
 * `maxRetries` on `sendRawTransaction`: This can be useful to retry sending your transaction and increase the chance of your transaction landing.
 * You can check out how we send transaction on https://jup.ag [here](https://github.com/jup-ag/jupiter-quote-api-node/blob/main/example/index.ts#L73).
+* Also, the Solana documentation has some [very good tips](https://solana.com/docs/core/transactions/confirmation#transaction-confirmation-tips).

 ```
 const txid = await connection.sendRawTransaction(rawTransaction, {